burlachenkok/exploring-python3/python3-note.md

 ## Tuples

-A tuple is an (immutable) ordered list of values.
+A tuple (in Python) is an immutable ordered list of values.
 A tuple is in many ways similar to a list.
 One of the most important differences is that tuples can be used as keys in dictionaries and as elements of sets, while lists cannot.
-Tuples are created using parenthesis in the following form: `(elementA, elementA)`.
+Tuples are created using parenthesis in the following form: `(elementA, elementB)`.

 Example:

 ```python
 d = {(x, x + 1): x for x in range(10)}  # Create a dictionary with tuple keys